Rogue (band): Album discography

-Rogue covers
+Covers

 The band also produced a version of "Dedication" for London's Capital Radio, with the first line: "Capital's our local station."

 Their song "Dedication" was covered by the Bay City Rollers on their 1976 album Dedication.
-Released as a single in the US, it made #60 on the Billboard Hot 100.

-Frankie Valli's recording of their song "Fallen Angel" went to No. 11 in the UK Singles Chart in May 1976, before being featured in the Broadway show Jersey Boys.
+Released as a single in the US, it reached No. 60 on the Billboard Hot 100.
+Frankie Valli's recording of their song "Fallen Angel" reached No. 11 on the UK Singles Chart in May 1976, before being featured in the Broadway show Jersey Boys.